tonyhb/objectiv/README.md

-## Objectiv
+### Objectiv

-Ojectiv's aim is to provide a dead-easy content manager for cleints and designers, and leave the developers to the complex stuff.
+Ojectiv's aim is to provide a dead-easy content manager for clients and designers, and leave the developers to the complex stuff.

 It's simple: create a basic HTML website with some lorem ipsum, upload it to